larstp/larstp.github.io/README.md

 A modern, responsive portfolio website showcasing my front-end development projects and skills so far.
 Built with vanilla HTML, CSS, and JavaScript, the site features a clean design system, smooth animations, and an advanced project management system with JSON-based data structure.

-This portfolio demonstrates my progression through the NOROFF Front End Development course and beyond, featuring enhanced project cards, DRY styling principles, and a comprehensive CLI-based project management workflow.
+This portfolio demonstrates my progression through the first year NOROFF Front End Development course (and beyond), featuring enhanced project cards, DRY styling principles, and a comprehensive CLI-based project management workflow that hopefully works.

 ### Project Links: